UttamPanchasara/RuntimePermission/README.md

 #Usage

-First Paste the RuntimePermission in your Project.
+First Paste the RuntimePermission class in your Project.

 Extend Your activity from `RuntimePermission` then set permission of which you want to ask.